Free template: Add a new shareholder to an Estonian company online

 We created this free download of the template documents you need to add a new shareholder to an Estonian company online using this method.

-Here’s a quick overview of the two documents we’re giving you.
+Here’s a quick overview of the document we’re giving you.

 1. Shareholder resolution